alkampfergit/personal-blog/codewrecks/content/post/old/2008/11/dynamic-linq-expression-generator.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-This example shows that I can build a simple function that accepts an entity (Customer) and a string representing some conditions, then Iâ€™m able to dynamically parse the string, create an expression tree and call Compile on it to obtain a function that I can use in code.
-As soon as possible Iâ€™ll show a complete example if you are interested in.
+This example shows that I can build a simple function that accepts an entity (Customer) and a string representing some conditions, then I'm able to dynamically parse the string, create an expression tree and call Compile on it to obtain a function that I can use in code.
+As soon as possible I'll show a complete example if you are interested in.

 alk.